Team Travel Grants

 STEM stands for Science, Technology, Engineering, & Math.
 US Sailing's REACH program integrates STEM education with the sport of sailing.
 Integrating STEM into your current program is easy.
 STEM grants are available through US Sailing and other foundations or endowments that focus on Science Education or Conservation.

 The Pioneer Grant Program was created with the intention of providing funding to sailing programs that wish to offer adaptive sailing to individuals with physical or cognitive disabilities but lack the resources to do so.
 Any organization that has indicated a successful track record with sailing education and is looking to either begin, or expand, an adaptive sailing program is eligible for a Pioneer Grant.

 Through the Grow Boating campaign the NMTA has will be awarding grants to organizations "seeking funding support for an event or program aimed specifically at getting or increasing youth participation in boating activities."
-Applications deadline is Jan.
-29, 2016.
+Applications deadline near end of January

 "Grant funds are available for outdoor environmental, ecological, agricultural, or other natural resource-based education and recreation programs serving youth."
 Offered through the Washington State Recreation and Conservation Office.
-Applications deadline is Feb.
-15, 2016.
+Applications deadline middle of February.
 Amounts range from $5,000-$50,000.
 This is an excellent grant to apply for, especially if it's used for a capital improvement that can help other boaters too.

 Junior Sailing Programs and non-profits are welcome to seek funding from the Blue Future Fund.
 The average award around $1500.
 Grant applications are usually accepted in late spring and winners are announced in August.
 This is a very simple grant to apply for.